 Circular Head Agricultural Show

-The Circular Head Agricultural Show is held annually in December.
+The Circular Head Agricultural Show is held annually in November or December.

 The Show features an animal nursery, cattle judging, show jumping, wood chopping, a canine show and judging, entertainment for children and, for older folk, hair-raising rides.

 Prizes are also awarded for flower and produce displays, along with arts and crafts.

 The Show is very popular and attracts visitors from Circular Head and surrounding areas.

 The Rip Curl West Coast Classic is a mobile surfing event held in March at Marrawah and nearby coastal areas.
 It is Tasmania's premier surfing event.

 The Southern Ocean is renowned for producing big swells and each year West Coast Classic surfers find themselves taking on waves from one to six metres in height.
 Some years have seen "Hawaiinesque" conditions.

 The event features 12 divisions, from super groms to legends, with the main event being the Men's Open division.

 The West Coast Classic event has been contested annually for some 30 years.

 For further information visit the 'Australian Events' page at www.ripcurl.com.au